 Multi-skilled agile PMOs

-Since moving an organization from a more predictive, functional style organization to a more agile organization required organizational change management.
-Therefore, the agile PMO must become conversant with organizational change management frameworks, tools and techniques.
+Since moving an organisation from a more predictive, functional style organization to a more agile organisation required organizational change management.
+Therefore, the agile PMO must become conversant with organisational change management frameworks, tools and techniques.

 This therefore requires the PMO and its staff to become more than just project management experts.